Data Repository Platforms: A Primer

 Reach and impact: A number of these repositories are general in terms of disciplinary scope, whereas some primarily cater to the social sciences or sciences.
 This could help shape which repository researchers might select depending on the intended audience for re-using their data.
 Similarly, who has the ability to access datasets in each of the repositories, and at what cost, should be considered.
 If open-access is a priority, it might make sense to select Mendeley Data, Zenodo, or Dryad, as datasets in these repositories are freely accessible to the public.
 Harvard Dataverse and Figshare let scholars choose whether datasets are freely accessible or restricted.
 On the other end of the spectrum, ICPSR and The Roper Center require payment or membership to access datasets.

 Data curation: Data curation services involve processes that validate data, such as ensuring that there is alignment with the questionnaire, codebook, and dataset of research projects.
 Data may also be made available in multiple file formats, such as CSV, SAS, and SPSS files.
-Data curation services can also serve as an additional check prior to data being made available to others, and is a feature that we highly value at Ithaka S+R. Dryad, Harvard Dataverse, ICPSR, The Roper Center, and Zenodo all offer data curation services, whereas Figshare and Mendeley Data do not.
+Data curation services can also serve as an additional check prior to data being made available to others, and is a feature that we highly value at Ithaka S+R. Dryad, Harvard Dataverse, ICPSR, and The Roper Center all offer data curation services, whereas Figshare offers data curation through an additional subscription service, and Mendeley Data does not offer data curation.
 It is important to note that data curation can add to the length of time before a dataset becomes available in any given repository.
-For Dryad and Harvard Dataverse, the length of time to curate and deposit data is typically one day, while for The Roper Center this can take about one week.
+For Dryad, the length of time to curate and deposit data is typically one day, while for The Roper Center this can take about one week, and for Harvard Dataverse, this typically varies depending upon the complexity of the data.
 If the length of time before a dataset is available is not of great concern, ICPSR takes approximately four to eight weeks to curate most datasets.
 However, depending upon the complexity of the data, this process can take several months, so ICPSR also has developed and offers another service–openICPSR–that does not offer data curation in which data can be quickly deposited.
 If data curation is not important and speed is ideal, Figshare and Mendeley Data may be good choices.

 We hope that the 2020 snapshot summarized here can help to serve other researchers, especially those in the social sciences, as they weigh the pros and cons of each repository.
 Of course, these repository providers often change and adapt their services and offerings.
 As you consider preserving and sharing your research data, we would be happy to discuss these options with you.
 Please email me at email@example.com.